jkuzniarek/us-electoral-tracker/README.md

 	* View bar graph of winning percentage of popular votes per election
 	* View bar graph of presidents and their percentage of electoral votes ordered by year
 	* View bar graph of presidents and their percentage of popular votes ordered by year
-	* View line graph of the ratio of popular votes to electoral votes by year
+	* View line graph of the total difference between popular votes and electoral votes by year